LakyG/LakyG.github.io/README.md

 # Welcome to my GitHub Page!
+## I created this webpage as a portfolio of some of the work I have done, as well as to display my fun and experimental work!
+### If you have any feedback, feel free to create an issue!

 You can use the [editor on GitHub](https://github.com/LakyG/LakyG.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.